Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Introduction

 We propose a new model in which QPEs are produced by extreme mass ratio inspirals (EMRIs).
-Those are binaries in which a lighter companion (usually a stellar mass BH) adiabatically inspirals onto a MBH under the effect of gravitational wave (GW) backreaction.
+Those are binaries in which a lighter companion (usually a stellar mass black hole, BH) adiabatically inspirals onto a MBH under the effect of gravitational wave (GW) back-reaction.
 In the specific scenario we propose, the observed X-ray flares emerge as the companion crosses an accretion disc that is rigidly precessing around the central MBH.
 This is somewhat similar to the model proposed by \cite{2021ApJ...921L..32X}, but it also includes the relativistic Lense-Thirring \citep{Lense1918} precession of the accretion disc.
 We include both apsidal and nodal precession of the EMRI companion up to 3.5PN order beyond Newtonian dynamics.
-Our proposed model has the flexibility to reproduce the wide variety of QPE light curves including luminosity variations and timing irregularities, owing to the various orbital and precession frequencies involved in the aforementioned processes, and their interplay.
-We emphasize that our aim, at this stage, is not to apply our model to a specific source for parameter inference, but to show that the different amplitudes and timing properties of the QPE phenomenon can be qualitatively reproduced.
+Our proposed model has the flexibility to reproduce the wide variety of QPE light curves including luminosity variations and timing irregularities, owing to the various orbital and precession frequencies involved in the aforementioned processes and their interplay.
+We emphasise that our aim, at this stage, is not to apply our model to a specific source for parameter inference, but to show that the different amplitudes and timing properties of the QPE phenomenon can be qualitatively reproduced.

-The paper is organized as follows.
-In Section \ref{sec:methods} we describe in detail our model, and we present the resulting light curves in Section \ref{sec:results}.
+The paper is organised as follows.
+In Section \ref{sec:methods}, we describe our model in detail and we present the resulting light curves in Section \ref{sec:results}.
 We then draw our conclusions and discuss future improvements of the model in Section \ref{sec:concl}.